junxit/us-congress-bills-117/metadata.md

 - 2022-09-28 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
 - 2022-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8185)
 - 2022-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-09-29 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.